mhv2109/example_springboot_RESTAPI/README.md

 ```

 ##### step 4 - testing the application
 Now that we have the code running you can test if it serves you what is expected from it.
+The code is intended to provide you a JSON file as soon as you call /greeting on port 8080.
+This means that we can use curl on the commandline to do so.

 ```shell
 curl http://localhost:8080/greeting
 ```
-this should
+The above example test should give you something like the below response(which can differ on id as it is raise by one every time you call  greeting
 ```json
 {"id":8,"content":"Hello, World!"}
 ```